logseq/logseq/docs/develop-logseq.md

 ```

 You will see logs of application, you free to use `Ctrl+c` to exit from application logs, application itself will continue running.\
-You can open applicaiton using <http://localhost:3001>
+You can open application using <http://localhost:3001>

 To stop application use